prcutler/the-bootloader/content/en/blog/episodes/22/index.md

 ---
 date: 2025-07-07
-title: "Episode 22"
+title: "The rant and the love letter"
 linkTitle: "Episode 22 - 2025-07-07"
-description: "Episode 22"
+description: "The rant and the love letter"
 author: Paul Cutler ([@prcutler](https://hachyderm.io/@prcutler))
 ---